Uglemat/Malang/README.md

 With that version, you *can* calculate `Factorial 20000`.

-The `case of` construct is just like the `:=` operator, except it tries to pattern match on several patterns, and stops once a pattern matches, and executes the corresponding compound expression.
+The `case of` construct is like the `:=` operator, except it tries to pattern match on several patterns, and stops once a pattern matches, and executes the corresponding compound expression in a *new* environment that inherits from the outer environment.
+Note it's a new environment, so the bindings made from the pattern matching and in the compund expression are forgotten once the `case of` is done evaluating.
+This is different from how `if then else` works, which just evaluates everything in the same old environment.
 The syntax is

     case <expr> of
       <pattern1> -> <compund_expr1>